steglasaurous/synth-tourney/README.md

 # Todo list

 - [ ] Update google sheet listener to have sheet name and tab names to be configurable
+- [ ] Add condition to only push one submission to google sheet per play instance
+- [ ] Update spreadsheet listener to match new spreadsheet layout
+- [ ]
 - [ ] Think about how google sheets can fit into the broader picture